fbgabriana/brgykodego/README.md

 Setup instructions:

 1. Download and extract the source.
-1. Make sure the commands `npm` and `mysql` are in your path
+1. Make sure the commands `npm` and `mysql` are in your path.
-1. On the terminal, go to the project folder and do `npm run setup`
+1. On the terminal, go to the project folder and do `npm run setup`.
-1. Once setup completes, start it anytime by running `npm start`
+1. Once setup completes, start it anytime by running `npm start`.